 Many of our tours can be made vegan.
+You may be searching for vegan desserts near me.
 Our Jamaica Plain Boston Vegan Chocolate tour is definitely vegan, and we have vetted all of the ingredients as being dairy-free, including asking about the potential use of bone char in the sugar that’s used.
 That said, if you have any questions about the ingredients in any of our tour offerings, please ask the restaurants directly as they are best equipped to answer any questions about the recipe, cross-contamination, sourcing, and ethical concerns including certifications of any kind.
 Rest assured that we only bring you guys to high-quality, fully vetted places with delicious eats!
 Other tours that can be made vegan are our: Central Square Food and Mural Arts Tour, Davis Square Somerville Food Tour, and Jamaica Plain Boston Food Tour.

 We care about dietary preferences on our food tours.
 Unlike some companies, we take great care to optimize the amount of food and chocolate our guests can eat on each experience with us.
 While we may not be able to accommodate restrictions at every stop, we try our best to have an alternative.
 All of our tours can be made vegetarian, and many can be made vegan, gluten-free, dairy-free, and otherwise.
 Please specify your preference while booking by entering your needs in the booking itself or by emailing us directly to confirm before booking.